Colibrí Fellowship at MIRA

 Application Process

 Each organization may nominate up to two individuals for the Fellowship.
 Applications can be submitted by completing the application form and submitting the required additional documents.
-Deadline for applications is July 25, 2025.
-There will be three virtual informational sessions in June and July.
+Deadline for applications is July 31, 2026.
+There will be two virtual informational sessions in June and July to learn more about this opportunity and the application process.

 Requirements to be considered for the Fellowship are: